Thursday, October 24, 2024

 Hey friends.
 Today in my quest to heal from, or at least just come to grips with, my CPTSD, I'm going to share weird things people with CPTSD do and how it stems from childhood trauma.
 I've shared a lot of my back story of abuse, neglect, endangerment, abandonment, exploitation, invalidation, parentification, family scapegoating and gaslighting about it all from four very self-absorbed, narcissistic parents.
 You can check out my past posts if you want.
 Right now let's look at first person, how childhood trauma from narcissistic abuse, leaves a person with some very disturbing behaviors and ideas.

 1) I'm always unsure of myself.
-Sometimes a lot.
 This looks like jumpy, flinchy agitation with no cause.
 It comes from always playing the "guess what the parents want, think, need, feel" game and losing.
-From being in the crosshairs of irrational, explosive anger (for trying on a sweater at a Christmas party) and punishment (for not knowing how to care for four special needs foster kids my mom left me with for a week.
-Actually for waking my mom's boyfriend).
-From major upheaval coming out of nowhere (being kicked out of the house at 16 from coming home and hour late).
+From being in the crosshairs of irrational, explosive anger (for trying on a sweater at a Christmas party) and punishment (for not knowing how to care for four special needs foster kids my mom left me with for a week and waking my mom's boyfriend who was sleeping on the couch).
+From major upheaval coming out of nowhere (being kicked out of the house at 16 for coming home an hour late).

-3) I'm never not in people pleaser mode.
+5) I'm never not in people pleaser mode.
 I'm obsequious and hypervigilant.
-I catch myself in those cameras by the U-scan, always looking over my shoulder.
-I laugh nervously at everyone's jokes whether I think they're funny or not.
+I catch myself in those cameras by the U-scan, always looking over my shoulder with a perma-grin of anxiety.
+I laugh nervously at everyone's jokes whether they're funny or not.
 I give in to everyone.
 I assume they're right and I'm wrong.
-I have a perma-grin.
 I'm the last one to bed and can only sleep when everyone is asleep.
 I'm on call 24-7-365.
 This comes from having to placate, serve and dance attendance on four parents and their other children.

-4) I've never relax.
-I'm always afraid and anxious all the time.
+6) I've never relax.
+I'm afraid and anxious all the time.
 I can't sleep for the traumatic nightmares and crazy dreams.
-My hands shake and my stomach is in nots at the thought that someone is upset with me.
-Or just upset and that I can't fix it.
+My hands shake and my stomach is in knots at the thought that someone is upset with me.
+Or just upset and that I can't but should fix it.
 I was terrified of my dad till the day he passed.
 And now I'm afraid of his voice in my head.
-He's always needs something that I'm not giving and is perpetually mad at me.
+He always expects something or is disapproving and is perpetually mad at me.
+Not disappointed.
+Furious and disgusted with me.

-6) I don't do things very well.
+7) I don't do things very well.
 I make dumb mistakes.
 I cut corners and am always in a hurry.
-That's because no one taught me how to do things or cared if I learned.
+That's because everything was made to feel so damn urgent.
+I once served dinner 20 minutes "late" and my my dad's wife chewed me out.
+I was surprised because we didn't have a dinner time and she never cooked.
+Also, no one taught me how to do things or even knew or cared if I learned how.
 I was left to figure out a lot on my own.
-And there were always so many people that seemed to expect so much all at once.
-I have a siren on my head and run around putting out fires.
+And there were always so many people expecting so much that I grew a that a siren on my head and run around putting out fires that don't exist.

 7) I don't take very good care of myself or tend to my needs.
 I ignore chronic pain.
 This is because my health wasn't cared for.
 I was told I was showing off.
 I was not believed.
 Interestingly, I'm usually not exaggerating but downplaying.
 When I do go to the doctor, I find that the condition is much worse than I thought.
 I ignored a shoulder injury till it was in tatters.
 I ignored cellulitis till my finger was so swelled up that my rings had to be cut off.

 8) I believe that others are morally superior to me.
 That their needs come first.
-Even when it's obvious to others that someone is pathologically narcissistic, is exploiting me or doesn't know what they are talking about.
-This comes from endless lies told to and about me, twisting of truth and gaslighting.
+Even when it's obvious that someone is pathologically narcissistic, exploiting me or doesn't know what they are talking about.
+This comes from endless lies told to and about me, twisting of truth and gaslighting that I'm wrong and they're right.
 I believe others' version of things and don't even realize that I have a perspective let alone that I can express it.

 10) I expect and believe I deserve, mistreatment.
-Things others take for granted don't apply to me.
+I wasn't given things others take for granted.
 A bedroom, a pillow, Kotex, a home, medical care.
-And things most kids can't imagine, did.
+And horrors most kids can't imagine, did happen to me.
 Sexual abuse, being left in a strange city with strangers at six, walking by myself to school and playing blocks from home alone.
 You know how people say "what parent would do such a thing?"
 That's usually the thing mine have done.
 Abuse, neglect, abandon, endanger, exploit, scapegoat, parentify.
-They always had a reason which was that I deserved it.
-I'm the exception to a lot of rules.
+I don't know if they knew how weird it was but they certainly didn't seem to care.
+So I'm the exception to a lot of rules.

 11) I live by two sets of rules.
 The stricter one that I have to follow and the much looser for others.
 Others need things.
 I can get by without.
 Others make mistakes.
 I purposely do wrong.
 Others lied to and about me then said I was the liar.
 Others demand things but I'm the selfish one.
 People who were malignantly, aggressively, passive-aggressively angry at me continually, and whom I waited on, said I had anger problems.